V4Fire/Client/src/core/component/decorators/computed/README.md

 ## What differences between accessors and computed fields?

-A computed field is an accessor that value can be cached or watched.
+A computed field is an accessor that can have its value cached or be watched for changes.
-To enable value caching, use the `@computed` decorator when define or override your accessor.
+To enable value caching, you can use the `@computed` decorator when defining or overriding your accessor.
-After that, the first time the getter value is touched, it will be cached.
-To support cache invalidation or adding change watching capabilities, provide a list of your accessor dependencies or use the `cache = 'auto'` option.
+Once you add the decorator, the first time the getter value is accessed, it will be cached.

+To support cache invalidation or add change watching capabilities, you can provide a list of your accessor dependencies or use the `cache = 'auto'` option.
+By specifying dependencies, the computed field will automatically update when any of its dependencies change, whereas the `cache = 'auto'` option will invalidate the cache when it detects a change in any of the dependencies.

+In essence, computed fields provide an elegant and efficient way to derive values from a component's data and state, making it easier to manage and update dynamic UI states based on changes in other components or the application's data.

 ## Additional options

 ### [cache]

 If true, the accessor value will be cached after the first touch.
-The option is set to true by default if also provided `dependencies` or the bound accessor matches by the name with another prop or field.
-If the option value is passed as `auto`, caching will be delegated to the used component library.
+The option is set to true by default if it also provided `dependencies` or the bound accessor matches by the name with another prop or field.
+If the option value is passed as `auto` caching will be delegated to the used component library.

 ```typescript
 import iBlock, { component, field, computed } from 'components/super/i-block/i-block';